Iamvivek-gupta/interview/aws.md

 - Use Aurora for scaling and performance-sensitive applications
 - Use RDS PostgreSQL for workloads requiring close compatibility with native PostgreSQL
 - Choose based on use case, latency requirements, and budget

+To scale a Node.js application on AWS as demand grows:

+- Design services to be stateless and modular from the start.
+- Use AWS Lambda for auto-scaling compute, S3 for scalable storage, API Gateway for managing traffic, DynamoDB for high-throughput NoSQL, and RDS for relational data.
+- Add EC2 for custom workloads or heavier compute if needed.
+- Store state and sessions externally (not in app memory).
+- Set up CI/CD pipelines so deployments don’t block scaling.
+- Enable auto-scaling on EC2 and use DynamoDB’s automatic scaling.
+- Monitor CloudWatch metrics and adjust scaling rules as usage rises.

+This ensures low operational overhead and smooth growth as traffic increases.